jlevy/og-equity-compensation/README.md

 ### Compensation and equity

-🄳 **Compensation** is what you get in exchange for working for a company, usually including cash pay (your salary and bonus, if you get one) and, sometimes, non-cash [benefits](https://en.wikipedia.org/wiki/Employee_benefits#United_States) like health insurance, family-related protections, perks, and retirement plans.
+🄳 **Compensation** is what you get in exchange for working for a company, including cash pay (your salary and bonus, if you get one) and any non-cash pay, including [benefits](https://en.wikipedia.org/wiki/Employee_benefits#United_States) like health insurance, family-related protections, perks, and retirement plans.